 - Overmix/Make it smooth

-Extra Useful Tips and Tricks
+Extra Useful Tips & Tricks

 - Use mayonnaise instead of egg if necessary: While I prefer using eggs for tempura batter, using mayonnaise as a substitute can be convenient for making small batches and avoiding leftovers.
 For small batches, mayonnaise is more manageable than measuring a fraction of an egg.
 Typically, one egg can be substituted with 1 tbsp of mayonnaise.
 But remember this only works with mayonnaise that contains eggs like Kewpie mayo.